sasa-radovanovic/ff-crew-management-system/README.md

 # ff-crew-management-system (Frequent Flyers Crew Management System)
-Crew management system by Frequent Flyer
+Crew Management System for airlines

 First of all - **this is not commercial application and is still work in progress**.
 This web service emulates crew management process at a commercial airline.
 It consists of a backoffice (access limited only to administration personel) and crew portal (access for every crew).